When purchasing or upgrading a dust collector the dust collector accessories, hoses and connections will help ensure maximum efficiency of the system.

 See on Amazon: Key Hose Clamps for Shop Vac Lines

-Which means you won’t want to have your hoses cranked onto the machines with a standard clamp.
+This means you won’t want to have your hoses cranked onto the machines with a standard clamp.
 Instead, opt for a large thumb screw design for tool-less usage.

 Dust Collection Hose Reducer for Shop Vacs